A step-by-step guide for recruiting an apprentice. Let's talk about how to select the best candidates and outsource paperwork.

 - A potential apprentice is a job seeker

-Put aside the qualifications and you are still hiring the right person into your company to fulfill a role.
+Put aside the qualifications and you are still hiring the right person into your company to fulfil a role.

 The recruitment process gives you the chance to find a candidate who will not just do the job, but put in the extra hours to complete assignments and pass assessments, and want to funnel their skills back into the business, over several years.